 Santander | You must report the unexpired lease term to us and await our instructions if: 1. the unexpired term assumed by our valuer is between 55 and 82 years, but the actual unexpired term differs by more than one year (whether longer or shorter); or 2. the unexpired term assumed by our valuer is more than 82 years but the actual unexpired term is less than 82 years; or 3. no valuation report is provided However, we will not accept a lease where on expiry of the mortgage: (i) less than 50 years remain and all or part of the loan is repaid on an interest-only basis: or (ii) less than 30 years remain and the loan is repaid on a capital and interest basis We will accept a lease that has been extended under the provisions of the Leasehold Reform Act 1993 provided statutory compensation would be available to the leaseholder. |

 The conveyancers that we work with undertake Colwyn Bay lease extensions and help protect your position.
 A lease extension can be arranged to be completed to coincide with a change of ownership so the costs of the lease extension are paid for using part of the sale proceeds.
 You really do need expert legal advice in this difficult and technical area of law.
-The conveyancing solicitor we work with provide it.
+The lawyer we work with provide it.

-Mr I Girard acquired a ground floor flat in Colwyn Bay in July 2001.
-We are asked if we could approximate the price could be for a 90 year lease extension.
-Comparative homes in Colwyn Bay with an extended lease were in the region of £270,000.
-The mid-range ground rent payable was £65 invoiced every twelve months.
-The lease end date was on 23 January 2093.
-Considering the 68 years as a residual term we approximated the premium to the freeholder to extend the lease to be within £12,400 and £14,200 plus legals.
+Mr and Mrs. T Adams was assigned a lease of a recently refurbished flat in Colwyn Bay in March 1998.
+The question was if we could shed any light on how much (approximately) premium would likely be for a 90 year lease extension.
+Identical flats in Colwyn Bay with an extended lease were worth £210,000.
+The average amount of ground rent was £50 invoiced monthly.
+The lease elapsed on 14 May 2105.
+Given that there were 80 years as a residual term we estimated the compensation to the freeholder to extend the lease to be within £8,600 and £9,800 plus legals.

-Ms H Nguyen acquired a purpose-built apartment in Colwyn Bay in August 2003.
-We are asked if we could shed any light on how much (approximately) price could be to extend the lease by an additional years.
-Identical premises in Colwyn Bay with an extended lease were in the region of £208,600.
-The average amount of ground rent was £60 collected per annum.
-The lease ended in 2082.
-Taking into account 57 years remaining we calculated the compensation to the landlord to extend the lease to be between £30,400 and £35,200 not including legals.
+Mr and Mrs. W David moved into a basement apartment in Colwyn Bay in September 2001.
+We are asked if we could approximate the premium would likely be for a ninety year lease extension.
+Comparative flats in Colwyn Bay with an extended lease were worth £275,000.
+The mid-range ground rent payable was £45 collected quarterly.
+The lease expired on 19 October 2094.
+Taking into account 69 years unexpired we calculated the premium to the freeholder to extend the lease to be between £12,400 and £14,200 plus professional charges.